LUCIT-Systems-and-Development/unicorn-binance-trailing-stop-loss/cli/README.md

 After starting the engine, a stop/loss order is placed and trailed until it is completely fulfilled.
 If desired, a notification can be sent via email and Telegram afterwards.

+In addition, there is a smart entry option called `jump-in-and-trail`.
+This offers the possibility to buy spot, future and margin assets with a limit or market order and then to trail a stop/loss order until sold.

 The CLI interface `ubtsl`/`ubtsl.exe` is installed during the [installation of `unicorn-binance-trailing-stop-loss` with PIP](https://www.lucit.tech/unicorn-binance-trailing-stop-loss.html#installation-and-upgrade) and is used to interact with the